bnjns/terraform-provider-grafana-dashboard-json/readme.md

 ## :checkered_flag: Getting Started

-Configuring your Terraform to install the provider:
+Configure your Terraform to install the provider:

 ```hcl
 terraform {